Jan Filip (historian)

-Life
+Life and career

-Filip was Professor of prehistory at Prague University, director of the Archaeological Institute and member of the Czech Academy of Sciences.
+He mainly dealt with Celtic settlement in the territory of Czechoslovakia, the Bronze Age, and the Iron Age.
+His scholarly focus on La Tène and Hallstatt cultures helped structure Central European prehistoric chronology.
+He was a professor of prehistory at Charles University.
+His research often integrated settlement patterns, burial customs, and material culture, which became foundational for later scholarship.
+In 1955 he was appointed academician, from 1963 to 1974 he worked as director of the Archaeological Institute and member of the Czech Academy of Sciences.
 He wrote numerous scholarly publications, among them two of the fundamental reference works for archaeological research in Central Europe.
-He also founded the professional journal Archeologické rozhledy, published since 1949.
+He also founded the professional journal Archeologické rozhledy, published since 1949, in which he’d edit for more than 25 years.

 Filip influenced the generations of Czech researchers who followed him, setting an example with his statements not hindered by national or political concerns.
 A great part of his work remains relevant to this day.